 Christian Kukuk and Checker at home in Riesenbeck.
 Photo: Toffi-images.de

-Christian Kukuk didn’t really want to ride, but a career in the saddle seemed to be a foregone conclusion.
-Christian was born in 1990 into a family that was a household name in the equestrian scene.
+Christian Kukuk didn’t really want to ride, but a career in the saddle seemed predestined.
+In 1990, Christian was born into a family that was a household name in the equestrian scene.
 His grandfather Franz Kukuk was the head saddle master at the North Rhine-Westphalian state stud in Warendorf.
 And it was there, in the “equestrian capital”, that Christian Kukuk was born.

 His father rode, his mother Ingrid worked for the German Olympic Equestrian Committee (DOKR).
 And the son?
 He wanted to become a professional footballer, but also accompanied his father Norbert to tournaments.
 At some point, the genetic predisposition prevailed.
 Or was it actually the much-quoted and much-used “horse virus” that caught him?
 We don’t know.
 What is certain is that he had talent and after completing a commercial apprenticeship, the young Christian Kukuk did not go straight to any stable, but to Riesenbeck to Beerbaum Stables.
 Olympic champion Ludger Beerbaum hired the slim rider from Warendorf straight away.

 That was in 2012 and Christian Kukuk dedicated the next few years primarily to working with young horses.
-At the same time, he was also able to celebrate successes in 5* show jumping competitions.
-In 2016, he was awarded the golden riding badge.
+At the same time, he was also able to celebrate success in 5* show jumping competitions.
+He was awarded the Golden Riding Badge in 2016.
 Connected via the video screen: national soccer player Thomas Müller, who was to play an important role in Kukuk’s career in the future.

 In 2016, Kukuk received permission to compete at the CHIO in Aachen for the first time.
 Every rider remembers the premiere in Aachen.
 For Christian Kukuk, however, the memories are rather clouded.
 In the Prize of Europe, his horse forgot to extend his legs in time after the water ditch.
 The two fell and debutant Kukuk had to go to hospital.
 However, he won again at the end of the year.
 In Frankfurt, in the Festhalle, an early Christmas present.